 - Right to notification – obligation to notify in connection with the rectification or erasure of personal data or the restriction of processing (Article 19 GDPR)

 - Right to data portability (Article 20 GDPR)

 - Right not to be subject to a decision based solely on automated processing – including profiling (Article 22 GDPR).

 If you believe that the processing of your data violates data protection law or that your data protection rights have otherwise been violated in any way, you may lodge a complaint with the supervisory authority, which in Austria is the data protection authority, whose website can be found at https://www.dsb.gv.at/.

 Evaluation of visitor behavior

 You can find out more about how to object to this analysis of your visit data in the following data protection declaration.

 TLS encryption with https

-We use https to transfer information on the internet in a tap-proof manner (data protection through technology design Article 25 Section 1 GDPR).
-With the use of TLS (Transport Layer Security), which is an encryption protocol for safe data transfer on the internet, we can ensure the protection of confidential information.
-You can recognise the use of this safeguarding tool by the little lock-symbol, which is situated in your browser’s top left corner, as well as by the use of the letters https (instead of http) as a part of our web address.
+We use https to transmit data tap-proof on the Internet (data protection by design of technology Article 25(1) DSGVO).
+By using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the Internet, we can ensure the protection of confidential data.
+You can recognize the use of this protection of data transmission by the small lock symbol at the top left of the browser and the use of the scheme https (instead of http) as part of our Internet address.

 If you are logged into your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
 However, your personal data may also be collected under certain circumstances if you are not logged in or do not have an account with the respective social media portal.
 In this case, this data collection takes place, for example, via cookies that are stored on your terminal device or by means of